 Become Certified in Mental Health First Aid

-The Alcohol, Drug and Mental Health Board of Franklin County (ADAMH) and Mental Health America of Franklin County (MHAFC) will offer four Mental Health First Aid courses in Columbus in 2017.
+The Alcohol, Drug and Mental Health Board of Franklin County (ADAMH) and Mental Health America of Franklin County (MHAFC) offer Mental Health First Aid courses in Columbus.
 This 8-hour training gives people the tools to identify when someone might be struggling with a mental health or substance use problem and to connect them with appropriate support and resources when necessary.

 1 in 5 Americans has a mental illness, but many are reluctant to seek help or might not know where to turn for care.
 Unlike physical conditions, symptoms of mental health and substance use problems can be difficult to detect.
 For friends and family members, it can be hard to know when and how to step in.
 As a result, those in need of mental health services often do not get them until it is too late.